Liquidity Facility

 Liquidity vs. Credit Enhancement

-It is crucial to distinguish between timing risks and loss risks.
+It is crucial for investors to distinguish between facilities that fix timing risks and those that absorb actual losses.

 | Feature | Liquidity Facility | Credit Enhancement |